Admission Requirements for Graduate Programs

 - A minimum of thirty-six semester hours for the Master of Arts in dual Elementary and Early Childhood Education; or

-- A minimum of forty-two semester hours for the Master of Arts in Education for Alternative Certification; or
+- A minimum of forty-two semester hours for the Master of Arts in Elementary or Early Childhood Education for Alternative Certification; or

 - A minimum of thirty semester hours for the Master of Education in Early Child Development; or

-- A minimum of thirty-six semester hours for the Master of Education in Higher Education Leadership; or
+- A minimum of thirty-six semester hours for the Master of Education in Higher Education Leadership and Policy; or

 - A minimum of thirty-three semester hours for the Master of Education in Instructional Design and Technology; or

-- A minimum of thirty-two semester hours for the Master of Music in Piano Performance; or
+- A minimum of sixty-two semester hours for the Master of Athletic Training; or

-- A minimum of thirty-eight semester hours for the Master of Music in Vocal Performance; or
+- A minimum of thirty-eight semester hours for the Post-Masters Doctor of Nursing Practice; or

-- A minimum of sixty-two semester hours for the Master of Athletic Training.
+- A minimum of eighty-eight semester hours for the Doctor of Nurse Anesthesia Practice.